 Also, the CAS reinitializes the site data from the primary site.

 I’m able to successfully recover my Central Administration Site -CAS (without using any site backup).
 Note that all these are done in the LAB environment.
 Perform some testing before simulating it in a production environment.

 Now, In ConfigMgr 2012, the Recovery a Site option is part of Installation Wizard.

-I’ve already completed the rebuild of the server with same name, path, Drive letters and Patch level.
-Also, installed and configured IIS, DotNet 4, SQL and WSUS prior to the start of the recovery process.
+I’ve already completed the rebuild of the server with the same name, path, Drive letters, and Patch level.
+Also, installed and configured IIS, DotNet 4, SQL, and WSUS prior to the start of the recovery process.